 Aids for getting a good night's sleep

 Getting a good night's sleep is a challenge for a lot of Americans.
-The Centers for Disease Control and Prevention (CDC), reports that 35 percent of adults aren't getting sufficient sleep, which should average seven hours a night.
+According to the Centers for Disease Control and Prevention (CDC), about one in three adults report not getting enough sleep at night.
+An estimated 50-70 million Americans have some type of sleeping disorder.
+Not getting enough sleep can be linked to many chronic conditions such as heart disease and obesity.
+The American Academy of Sleep Medicine and the Sleep Research Society recommend adults sleep at least seven hours each night.
 To help achieve that healthy goal, 10 to 12 percent of adults use over-the-counter (OTC) sleep aids, according to the U.S. Department of Health and Human Services (HHS).

-The statistics vary by demographic group, but sleep difficulties are more common as we get older.
-As we age, sleep is often interrupted by a variety of factors, including medications, sleep-interrupting trips to the bathroom, and high incidence of depression.
-Then, getting back to sleep becomes the problem.
-Consequently, we often seen seniors seeking medications to combat trouble sleeping.
+The quality of sleep decreases as we age.
+People over 60 years or older are at higher risk for insomnia; sleep duration may shorten, and sleep latency (the time it takes to fall asleep) may increase.
+Sleep is often interrupted by a variety of factors, including medications, sleep-interrupting trips to the bathroom and high incidence of depression.
+Getting back to sleep then becomes the problem.
+Consequently, we often see seniors seeking medications to combat trouble sleeping.

-Using OTC sleep medicines is very common in patients who have been regularly taking prescribed medications to treat insomnia.
+Using OTC sleep medicines is quite common in patients who have been regularly taking prescribed medications to treat insomnia.
 Nearly all sleep-promoting medicines, whether prescribed or OTC, have an especially high potential for side effects.
 Generally, it's best to avoid or limit use as much as possible.
+Talk with your doctor or pharmacist before starting any over-the-counter medications or supplements to review any potential interactions with your other medications and potential adverse effects.

-As a pharmacist, I ask patients, "What medication do you take if you can't sleep?", followed by, "Does it help?"
-I hear a lot of different answers to these questions, so here's a look at what's available over the counter:
+As a pharmacist, I ask patients, "What medication do you take if you can't sleep?" followed by, "Does it help?"
+I hear many different answers to these questions, so here's a look at what's available over the counter:

 We have good evidence that first-generation antihistamines cause sleepiness, but they come with frequent side effects, especially for seniors.
 That's because they work by chemically interrupting specific signaling mechanisms in the brain, which already are more disrupted by the aging process.
 Some side effects include:

 This is a hormone that has some evidence for improving our sleep cycle.
-We know that when day/night sleep patterns are disrupted, such as in people who work night shifts, melatonin can promote drowsiness.
+We know that when day/night sleep patterns are disrupted, like in people who work night shifts, melatonin can promote drowsiness.

 This mineral has been promoted to improve sleep quality, but there aren't enough clinical studies to recommend it as an effective sleep aid.